wesleyh-dev/Clonesy/README.md

 # Clonesy
 An Etsy clone created with ASP.NET!
-You can view a database of items published which includes a simple ratings system.
+You can view a database of items which includes a simple ratings system.

 ## Tutorial
 - [ASP.NET Tutorial](https://dotnet.microsoft.com/learn/aspnet/hello-world-tutorial/intro)